 The Main Garden contains several major plant collections and seasonal beds.
 It is at its best in spring when there is a blazing mass of 25,000 tulips, and in summer.

-The Main Garden begins just inside the Founders' Entrance gates on Glenmore Street and includes the duck pond.
 There are several walking tracks - many forming circuits - stemming from the Main Garden.

 Brochures for the Solander Trail and Sensation Walk (in print and Braille) are available from the Treehouse Visitor Centre; the bush walks are marked on the Botanic Garden brochure map - follow the green arrows.